Before my final year begins, here is an update on my MFA at the University of Houston.

 This past fall I took to wood fabrication and sought a project that would make me feel more comfortable working with power tools and three dimensionally.
 Having recently moved into my studio at The University of Houston, I quickly learned that a sofa was an essential piece of studio furniture.
 So, building a sofa became my first project.

 It is Wednesday, September 20th, 2023, and Houston is in the midst of an exciting exhibition season.
-I am taking a moment to pause, because the flood of events, exhibitions, and artworks is starting to become a blur.
 Having just resurfaced after the city’s second worst summer in recent history (2011 being the first), my head is scrambling to make sense of everything I’ve seen.

 It was bewildering to see everything I’ve been working on in a single room again.
 For the past year, my studio has been divided between a one bedroom apartment and a very full storage unit.
 Unfinished thoughts and loose threads ran rampant.